ivsg-psu/FeatureExtraction_DataClean_BreakDataIntoLaps/README.md

     <img src=".\Images\point_zone_definition.png" alt="point_zone_definition picture" width="200" height="200">

 2. A line segment.
-A n example is the start line or finish line of a race.
+An example is the start line or finish line of a race.
 A runner has not started or ended the race without crossing these lines.
 For line segment conditions, the inputs are condition formatted as: [X_start Y_start; X_end Y_end] wherein start denotes the starting coordinate of the line segment, end denotes the ending coordinate of the line segment.
 The direction of start/end lines of the segment are defined such that a correct crossing of the line is in the positive cross-product direction defined from the vector from start to end of the segment.

     <img src=".\Images\linesegment_zone_definition.png" alt="linesegment_zone_definition picture" width="200" height="200">